adobe-target/documentation/add-requests.md

 Two locations are now cached to the device.
 The location names are also created on the Target server which will make them visible in the Target interface.

-Now we'll load the two locations to act as placeholders for our future offers.
-The first location will load on the home screen and the second will load on the Search Results screen.
-No offer will be visible at this stage since we haven't created offer content yet (we'll create offer content in a later lesson).

 ## Add a Real-time Request

 Our next scenario is to load a live location placeholder on the Thank You screen.
 The request that we add here will serve an offer that depends on the user's trip destination, so this will need to be a real-time location.
 Target needs to determine the right offer at the time of the booking.
 A prefetched cached offer won't work here, since we wouldn't know the user's destination before they had selected it.